Rutgers University-Newark

 ---|---|---|

-The following schools are located within 200 miles radius from Rutgers University-Newark
+Nursing schools located within 12 miles radius of Rutgers University-Newark

 Merit Technical Institute